farzonak0587/html-writeups-01-basic-wd-html-writeup.md/README.md

 <div>
  <h3 id="scroll">Basic Web Design</h3>
 ```
+How it turned out: [ Recreating Tougher Web Design](https://app.pickcode.io/project/cm2dm4vgo1gu1koywia4y19en)
 It took me a while to learn, but I've learned it now!
 I know how to create internal links and how to manage them now.

 ### Challenge 2
 This is probably my worst habit of all time, but I ALWAYS forget the most important things to do.
 For this class, I need to take notes because it will really benefit me and help me in the future.
 When I was doing my FCC lessons, the thought of taking notes didn't even come to mind until my teacher reminded me.
 Since I didn't take notes at all, I kept forgetting stuff and not being able to do this.
 If I had notes, it would have been so much faster and easier because I would have already known what to do.
 I created an extra step for myself.
 Whenver I didn't remember stuff, I went back to the FCC lessons and checked on what to do again.
 I always say I will do it later, but I end up forgetting.
 At the last minute possible, I decided to update all my notes because I was struggling so much that I couldn't take it anymore.
 Now I have good notes, and I dont have to go back to the FCC lessons to check on what to do.
 I really need to start remembering to take notes while I'm learning.

+### Takeaways
+The things I really need to remember are:
+* Links get really confusing sometimes, so you have to pay really close attention to them.
+* Take NOTES whenever you can and when you are learning something new because it will help you so much.
+* ASK TEACHERS FOR HELP !! ( cant learn all this by youurself and the most helpful person to you will be the teachers)